tedsmith/quickhash/README.txt

 User manual updated

-V2.6.1  31/03/15
+V2.6.1 ?
+31/03/15

-Added two buttons for copying the grid content of Compare Directories to the clipboard, to enable the user to simply paste the results of one or both grids to another tool like Excel, Notepad etc. See ticket ref #9 (https://sourceforge.net/p/quickhash/feature-requests/8/)
+Added two buttons for copying the grid content of ?Compare Directories? to the clipboard, to enable the user to simply paste the results of one or both grids to another tool like Excel, Notepad etc. See ticket ref #9 (https://sourceforge.net/p/quickhash/feature-requests/8/)

-Added a Save to Files button in the same tab to allow the content of grids A and B to be saved as two seperate CSV files (one for each grid) and a single combined HTML file (with the content of table A displayed in one table, the content of table B displayed in the other).
+Added a ?Save to Files? button in the same tab to allow the content of grids A and B to be saved as two seperate CSV files (one for each grid) and a single combined HTML file (with the content of table A displayed in one table, the content of table B displayed in the other).

 Throughout all of Quickhash, a line is automatically inserted into both CSV and HTML output stating the name and version of QuickHash used and the date the log file was generated.
 See ticket ref 7 (https://sourceforge.net/p/quickhash/feature-requests/7/)

-Fixed the truncation of Total Files in DirA and Total Files in DirB in Compare Directories tab, where counts more than 99 (i.e. 100+) were being truncated.
-So 150 files was being written as 15.
-Note this only affected the user display  not the log or display grid.
+Fixed the truncation of ?Total Files in DirA? and ?Total Files in DirB? in Compare Directories tab, where counts more than 99 (i.e. 100+) were being truncated.
+So 150 files was being written as ?15?.
+Note this only affected the user display ? not the log or display grid.

-Ensured that if the user re-runs a comparison of two directories using the Compare Directories tab, any values from the previous comparisons are cleared, such as the values in the display grids, the time ended, the hash match status, etc. Prior to 2.6.1, once a scan had been conducted, the display was not updated until the second scan had finished, as opposed to clearing it at the start of the subsequent scan.
+Ensured that if the user re-runs a comparison of two directories using the ?Compare Directories? tab, any values from the previous comparisons are cleared, such as the values in the display grids, the time ended, the hash match status, etc. Prior to 2.6.1, once a scan had been conducted, the display was not updated until the second scan had finished, as opposed to clearing it at the start of the subsequent scan.

 Added a clickable link to the QuickHash projects homepage at sourceforge.